v1-v0/lzh3_202526/README.md

 Increasing: Creates smaller, more conservative foreground markers, leading to greater separation of objects.
 This results in more individual contours (better splits clumped bacteria) but can cause over-segmentation or fragmentation if too high.
 Decreasing: Creates larger markers, reducing separation and potentially merging nearby objects into fewer, larger contours.
 Useful for under-segmented images but risks failing to separate touching bacteria.

+CLAHE (contrast limiting adqptive equalization) for enhancing local contrast
+1) The image is dicided into small titles or blocks
+2) A histogram is calculated for each title
+3) If any histogram bin is above the specific cliplimit, those excess pixels are clipped and the contrast of that tile is limited
+4) The clipped excess is redistributed uniformly to other bins before applying the histogram equalization
+5) Histogran equalization is apply to each tile
+6) The final image is obtained by interpolating the equalized tiles

 Watershed & Filtering: Min Area (px²) (integer, default: 50, range: 10-500)